scicloj/metamorph/README.md

 ## Usage

-Compliant pipeline-fn can either be created by "lifting" functions which work on the data object itself, or by using them from compliant libraries.
+Compliant pipeline operations can either be created by "lifting" functions which work on the data object itself, or by using them from compliant libraries.

 Most functions in [tablecloth](https://github.com/scicloj/tablecloth) take a dataset as input in first position, and return a dataset.